WEC-Sim/WEC-Sim/docs_new/user/code_structure.rst

 WEC-Sim in batch mode, MoorDyn compiled executables, python macros for ParaView visualization, and the PTO-Sim class and library.
 Additionally, BEMIO can be used to create the hydrodynamic ``*.h5`` file required by WEC-Sim.
 MoorDyn is an open source code that must be downloaded separately.
-Users may obtain, modify, and recompile the code as well as desired.
+Users may also obtain, modify, and recompile the code as desired.